The Masked Singer Ukraine

 The Masked Singer Ukraine (Маска; lit.
 Mask) is a Ukrainian reality singing competition television series based on the Masked Singer franchise which originated from the South Korean version of the show King of Mask Singer.
 It premiered on Ukraina TV channel on 16 January 2021.

 Cast

 Panellists and host

-Following the announcement of the series, it was confirmed by Ukraina that a television presenter and stand-up comedian Volodymyr Ostapchuk will serve as the show's host.
+Following the announcement of the series, it was confirmed by Ukraina that a television presenter and stand-up comedian Volodymyr Ostapchuk would serve as the show's host.

 On 29 December 2020, the permanent panel of celebrity detectives was announced, which is composed of singers Olya Polyakova, Dzidzio, Andriy Danylko, and NK.
 In the second episode of the show, they were joined by a pop singer Oleh Vynnyk, who self-eliminated himself under the guise of Buivol.